July 1, 2012

 There may be inherent contradictions here as well: between efforts to maximize the wellbeing of individuals and efforts to maximize the wellbeing of everyone.
 A consequentialist morality therefore requires a large spatial unit of analysis.
 The wellbeing of the individual person alone is not enough; but rather the collective wellbeing of many (or even all) conscious creatures together must be included within the scope of moral concern.

 (As a brief aside, let me point out that conflicts of interest based upon temporal and spatial units of analysis are not at all hypothetical, but are in fact central to every political, social, economic and environmental policy debate of our time.
 This is because the two major political affiliations – liberal and conservative – hold opposing views about which units of analysis to use: conservatives prioritize the short-term and the individual, whereas liberals prioritize the long term and the collective.
-I have write about this at length in Letter to a Conservative Nation.)
+I have written about this at length in Letter to a Conservative Nation.)

 Third, pain and suffering have always been fundamental features of the human condition.
 If we were to eliminate them, wouldn’t we also lose part of our essential humanity?
 What would hard work mean if working were no longer hard?
 What would it mean to make sacrifices if we were incapable of suffering from our losses?
 What would courage or bravery mean to us if we were unable to feel pain or fear?
 Would we not lose something important, something poetic – perhaps even beautiful – if the word tragedy ceased to be meaningful?
 These are all ways of asking the same question: what does wellbeing mean without suffering to help define it?
 Would a scale of moral value with only a positive vector – pleasant and more pleasant – be sufficient?